• Around the House

 by Jane Lake

-Rhubarb is a perennial vegetable that is used most often like a fruit as it is delicious in pies, tarts and sauces.
-Rhubarb grows well in most gardens – a half-dozen plants will yield enough rhubarb for four people.
+Rhubarb grows well in most gardens and a half-dozen plants will produce enough rhubarb for four people.

 Recommended rhubarb varieties include Canada Red, with long, thick, extra sweet stalks; Cherry Red, which is a rich red color inside and out; Crimson Red, with tall, plump petioles; MacDonald, known for its brilliant red color and tender skin; Valentine, a good flavored rhubarb, and Victoria, which is shaded with red.